thisoldgeek/ESP8266-RCSwitch/README.md

 ## *Configuration:*
 * Download, Install and test the IDE per instructions at http://makezine.com/2015/04/01/installing-building-arduino-sketch-5-microcontroller/
 * Download and Install the ESP8266-RCSwitch from this git into your sketchbook
-* Add the RCSwitch Library from xxxxxx to your Arduino IDE
+* Add the RCSwitch Library from https://github.com/ninjablocks/arduino/tree/master/RCSwitch to your Arduino IDE
 * Find the codes for your RC Switch using https://github.com/ninjablocks/433Utils (RF_Sniffer.ino)
 * Modify the ESP8266-RCSwitch sketch, changing the on and off codes to the codes you sniffed using the RF_Sniffer and the outlet-supplied remote control
 * NOTE: EtekCity Remote Outlets use pulselength = 189